sanskrit/raw_etexts_english/blogs/manasataramgini/2009-07-08_a-fine-point-in-krishna-yajur-vedic-recitation.md

 +++
-title = "A fine point in kR^iShNa yajur vedicxa0recitation"
+title = "A fine point in kR^iShNa yajur vedic recitation"

 +++
 For a general account of vedic accents and their oral rendering one